-Rentalcargroup offers a price comparison of all car rental companies in Rhodes.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Rhodes.
+Rentalcargroup offers a price comparison of all car rental companies in Rhodes, Greece.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Rhodes, Greece.

 Rhodes Car Hire Comparison | We offer a price comparison of all car hire suppliers in Rhodes but you choose your car hire based on price, car hire agency and fleet choice.

 Rhodes is one of the largest and most fertile of the Greek Islands, and is one of the most visited because of its combination of beaches, archaeological sites, and extensive medieval town.
 The climate is particularly good, with the weather typically sunny and mild.
 The island is usually counted as one of the Dodecanese, but due to its importance for travelers is considered separately here.

 The rock-rose is so prolific here that it has been named the 'Island of Roses,' though modern scholars doubt the ancient theory that the island's name comes from the Greek word for rose.
 While the northern coast is renowned for its lively tourist resorts the south offers tranquil beaches and a slower, more simple pace of life.

 Rhodes is a major tourist attraction for the seekers of sunny beaches.
 While many of its beaches are gravel, not sand.
 Consequently, you will stumble into tourists and hotels and beaches full of deck chairs for rent, into shops and restaurants that cater to these tourists.

 Greek is the native language of the people of Rhodes.
 However, due to the high level of tourism English, and to a lesser extent German, is likely to be spoken by most people the traveler comes into contact with.
 The local dialect can be described as a 'sing-song', with strong Turkish and Italian overtones.
 Many words used by Rodites (Rhodians) will not be readily understood by mainland Greeks.